Removing a Node

 - The client's server configuration is appropriately updated to include at least one new node before the last old node is removed.

-- After the node is removed, click on Rebalance.
+- After the node is removed, click Rebalance to rebalance the cluster.

 You cannot mark a node for removal from the command-line without simultaneously initiating a rebalance operation.